 LaSheila Yates has spent her whole life fighting for others.
-A Louisiana native who settled in Iowa, she served as the Executive Director of the Cedar Rapids Civil Rights Commission and Chief Diversity Officer for the City of Cedar Rapids.
+A Louisiana native who settled in Iowa, she previously served as the Executive Director of the Cedar Rapids Civil Rights Commission and Chief Diversity Officer for the City of Cedar Rapids.
 But in 2008, her life took a turn she had never expected.

-LaSheila began experiencing issues with her GI tract and embarked on what would turn out to be a long, convoluted journey searching for answers and help.
+LaSheila began experiencing issues with her gastrointestinal (GI) tract and embarked on what would turn out to be a long, convoluted journey searching for answers and help.
 She was quickly diagnosed with ulcerative colitis (UC), a disease that causes long-lasting inflammation and ulcers in the bowels and digestive tract.
-Doctors initially told her that it was a condition that wouldn’t get serious until she was a senior citizen… but she was in her 30s, and just kept getting worse.
+Doctors initially told her that it was a condition that wouldn’t get serious until she was a senior citizen… but she was in her 30s, and it just kept getting worse.
 LaSheila had been very ill as a teenager with a condition called Guillain-Barre syndrome, but doctors said the two problems were unrelated.

 It was when LaSheila finally visited the Mayo Clinic that she learned what was happening within her body: due to the damage caused by her UC, her entire large intestine had to be immediately removed.
 More surgeries were to come.
 One created a J-pouch, which uses the body’s small intestines to make a pouch to collect waste, initially outside the body.
-But the j-pouch tore, and on New Year’s Eve of 2015 she was rushed to the ER and went into septic shock, nearly losing her life.
+But the J-pouch tore, and on New Year’s Eve of 2015, she was rushed to the ER and went into septic shock, nearly losing her life.

 LaSheila had a total of seven surgeries between 2015 and 2016, which were necessary but also created almost as many problems as they cured.
-She suffered inflammatory conditions of first the j-pouch itself and then the portion of her rectum attached to it (“pouchitis” and “cuffitis”).
+She suffered inflammatory conditions of first the J-pouch itself and then the portion of her rectum attached to it (“pouchitis” and “cuffitis”).
 Then came another type of pain, another diagnosis: pelvic floor dysfunction, a condition where patients lose the ability to control the muscles that support the organs in the pelvis.
 It causes muscles to contract uncontrollably, causing extreme pain.

 Facing another obstacle

-It was the pelvic floor dysfunction that led to the chronic low back pain that has truly kept LaSheila, now 38, sidelined.
+It was the pelvic floor dysfunction that led to the chronic low back pain, which has truly kept LaSheila, now 38, sidelined.
 Everything is connected inside the body, and the constant tension in her pelvic floor muscles pull on other muscles in her back, which tighten up in response.
 She has trouble walking any distance before the muscles in her low back seize up.
 Painful flares of her UC restrict her ability to complete the physical therapy exercises she’s told will help with her pelvic floor dysfunction.
 She uses a wheeled walker and a cane to get around, but it’s so difficult to even get to the corner of the street or up a flight of stairs that she usually stays home.

 “This pelvic floor pain is just the icing on the cake—like, what the heck, another diagnosis?” she says.
 But about a month ago, when she was diagnosed with yet another unpleasant chronic condition—gastroesophageal reflux disease (GERD)—something changed.
 “I decided that I will no longer get sad, depressed, or angry when diagnosed with a new chronic illness.
 As long as it’s not terminal, I can live with it and make the necessary lifestyle changes to move forward.”

-LaSheila has a number of treatments for her low back pain and pelvic floor dysfunction, including nerve blocks, trigger point injections, cortisone shots, PT, and many, many medications.
+LaSheila has tried a number of treatments for her low back pain and pelvic floor dysfunction, including nerve blocks, trigger point injections, cortisone shots, PT, and many, many medications.
 Nothing much has helped, though she’s hopeful about upcoming physical therapy focused on her pelvic floor.
 Currently, she visits both a pain clinic and a pain psychiatrist.

 “Working with the pain psychiatrist has given me a way to grieve the life I had,” she says.
 “I’m getting to the point where I can start to say ‘I think the life I have now is OK.’”